 Supported web browsers:

-The official documentation recommends to use the following browsers to view the Grafana dashboard:
+The official documentation recommends using the following browsers to view the Grafana dashboard:

 - Microsoft Edge